Arvinth-Krishna/Reco-PC-Server/README.md

 		{

                 #1️⃣ Replace webhook Name
-                'webhookName':'Temp webhook',       # Here you can enter the Webhook name, so you can identify easily in this file.
+                'webhookName':'Demo webhook',       # Here you can enter the Webhook name, so you can identify easily in this file.

                 #2️⃣ Replace webhook URL & ID
                 'webhookURL':'https://discord.com/api/webhooks/841227223729700866/aW4XpuFTUfweJIcQAqTSgikXZu6r5r6Q8MK_rOawf6qj_dyAUVQUCzbTm6Is0Bs8bQFG',